 - A type-checker aims to find all errors.
 Thus, it can verify the absence of errors: if the type checker says there are no null pointer errors in your code, then there are none.
 (This guarantee only holds for the code it checks, of course; see Section 2.3.) - A bug detector aims to find some of the most obvious errors.
-Even if it reports no errors, then there may still be errors in your code. - Both types of tools may issue false positive warnings; see Section 13.2. - A type-checker requires you to annotate your code with type qualifiers, or to run an inference tool that does so for you.
+Even if it reports no errors, then there may still be errors in your code. - Both types of tools may issue false positive warnings; see Section 16.2. - A type-checker requires you to annotate your code with type qualifiers, or to run an inference tool that does so for you.
 A bug detector may not require annotations.
 This means that it may be easier to get started running a bug detector. - A type-checker may use more a more sophisticated and complete analysis.
-A bug detector typically does a more lightweight analysis, coupled with heuristics to suppress false positives.

-As one example, a type-checker can take advantage of annotations on generic type parameters, such as List<@NonNull - As one example, a type-checker can take advantage of annotations on generic type parameters, such as List<@NonNul String>, permitting it to be much more precise for code that uses generics.
+A bug detector typically does a more lightweight analysis, coupled with heuristics to suppress false positives. - As one example, a type-checker can take advantage of annotations on generic type parameters, such as List<@NonNull String>, permitting it to be much more precise for code that uses generics.